Sketching Plans to Research Chinese Tech | Alibaba

 ii.
 Which really means an offshoring of supposedly inefficient manufacturing

 iii.
-But as we’ve seen I’m not really sure if outsourcing your supply chains is strategically sound – I'll probably have to define strategic properly so it makes more sense as well
+But as we’ve seen I’m not really sure if outsourcing your supply chains is strategically sound – I'll probably have to define strategic properly so it makes more sense as well - I'll also start out with the economist’s sketching of Chinese regulations, if any

-3. And mix that in with some asset management notes
+- And mix that in with some asset management notes

 a.
 Though reminder: I’m more focused on the causal chain first, more than massaged numbers in fancy slide decks